donchodonev/ASP.NET-MVC-Forum/README.md

 * Post Updating (by post author)
 * Post Deleting (by post author)
 * Post commenting and viewing done via AJAX and comments API (with anti-CSRF token) (by authenticated users)
+* Post comment time elapsed since each comment is made in seconds/minutes/hours/days
+* Last post comment date and time of creation
+* Post comment count

 * Validation for all possible user input